cgranjon/ziva/README.md

 - [Rivet](https://plus.google.com/108730905615837309068/posts/GdL56AbxQ32) - Rivet script for Maya.

 ## ziva_loa_rebuild.mel
-Please make sure that you have all prerequisites before using.
+First, make sure that you have all prerequisites before using, and then source the main script to use all commands.

 ### Names are important:
 - all rivets must have a prefix "L" or "R" and a suffix "_rivet#" (automatic if created via command)